louisguitton/keycumber/Readme.md

 ## Todo

-- click CLI with
-    left parameter: pois or modifiers depending on what's wanted right parameter: pois or modifiers depending on what's wanted out parameter: folder where to output data batch parameter:
-        if not specified, output everything in one file. if specified, default to 700 and creates files of 700 rows in folder

-    or
+keycumber --destinations xxxx --modifiers xxxx --order xxxx
     pois
     modifiers
     order = pois_first / modifiers_first / both
     out
+        folder where to output data
     batch
+        if not specified, output everything in one file. if specified, default to 700 and creates files of 700 rows in folder

 - add check for left and right files not equal
-- package it and make it easy to install and run
 - write nice description